 - Slice all your onions thinly and separate the rings.
 Place them in hamburger-sized mounds on a baking sheet.

 - Gently mix the meat and other ingredients together in a bowl.

-- You can use wax paper to separate them and stack to freeze or cook immediately.
+- You can use wax paper to separate them and stack them to freeze or cook them immediately.

 - Cook them on a cast-iron skillet on the stovetop or grill.
 Cook until you reach an internal temperature of 165 F. (It is necessary to cook bear meat to min 165F to avoid trichinosis.)
 Thankfully this recipe, even cooked to this temperature does not dry them out!

 - Once cooked through, add your favorite toppings and enjoy!